 Expressions of Interest (EOI) are invited in the first instance.
 EOIs open 20th May and close 19th June 2024.
-Shortlisted EOI's will be invited to submit a Full Application 4-6 weeks following EOI.
+Shortlisted EOI's will be invited to submit a Full Application 4-6 weeks following the EOI close date.

 This document should be read prior to completion of the HTSA MRFF Catalyst Grant Scheme Expression of Interest (EOI) Application and Full Application online forms.